 You will need to complete an enrolment form or enrol online for courses where no fee reduction is available.
 You can:

-If you are unable to enrol online, the Enrolments Office is open and offering a reduced service.
-Please contact Enrolments on 01274 327327.
+If you are unable to enrol online, the Enrolments Office is open by appointment only.
+Please contact Enrolments on 01274 327327 to book.
 The Enrolments Office is located in the Salt Building, Victoria Road, Saltaire, BD18 3LQ.

 Learner identification check at enrolment

 All learners will be required to provide ID evidence if enrolling with Shipley College for the first time.
 To enrol, the learner will be required to provide one of the following: